Tharun200503/100-days-of-coding/Day-3/README.md

 ---
 ## ✅ **Concepts Practiced:**

-• Control Flow with if / else and Conditional Operators.
+- Control Flow with if / else and Conditional Operators.
-• Modulo Operator.
+- Modulo Operator.
-• Nested if statements and elif statements.
+- Nested if statements and elif statements.
-• Multiple If Statements in Succession
+- Multiple If Statements in Succession
-• Logical Operators.
+- Logical Operators.
----

 ## **💡 Key Learnings:**

-• Mastering Conditional Logic and Control Flow.
+- Mastering Conditional Logic and Control Flow.
-• Using Modulo and Advanced Conditional Structures.
+- Using Modulo and Advanced Conditional Structures.

----
-## **Next Up:** Randomisation and Python Lists.
+## **Next Up:** *Randomisation and Python Lists.*

 Follow along and share your feedback!
 [GitHub](https://github.com/Tharun200503)